Passive quantum state transfer in a dispersion-engineered waveguide: Abstract

 \section{Abstract}

 High-fidelity state transfer is fundamentally limited by time-reversal symmetry: one qubit emits a photon with a certain temporal pulse shape, whereas a second qubit requires the time-reversed pulse shape to efficiently absorb this photon.
 This limit is often overcome by introducing active elements.
 Here, we propose an alternative solution: by tailoring the dispersion relation of a waveguide, the photon pulse emitted by one qubit is passively reshaped into its time-reversed counterpart, thus enabling perfect absorption.
 We analytically derive the optimal dispersion relations in the limit of small and large qubit-qubit separations, and numerically extend our results to arbitrary separations via multiparameter optimization.
 We further propose a spatially inhomogeneous waveguide that renders the state transfer robust to variations in qubit separations.
-In all cases, we obtain near-unity transfer fidelity ($\geq 98\%$).
-Our dispersion-engineered waveguide provides a compact and passive route toward on-chip quantum networks, highlighting engineered dispersion as a powerful resource in waveguide quantum electrodynamics.
+In all cases, we obtain near-unity transfer fidelity ($\geq 98\%$) that is robust against imperfections in parameter values and propagation loss.
+Our dispersion-engineered waveguide provides a compact and passive route toward on-chip quantum networks, highlighting dispersion as a powerful resource in waveguide quantum electrodynamics.